-Best mountain bike helmets 2023 - top-rated head protection for the trail
+Best mountain bike helmets 2025 - top-rated head protection for the trail

 It almost goes without saying that if you ride off-road, it’s an extremely good idea to wear a helmet.
-Whatever genre of riding you enjoy, the odd crash is pretty much par for the course, and without a lid to protect your head and its precious contents, your trail riding career (along with your actual career) could well end up being a short one.
+Whatever genre of riding you enjoy, the odd crash is pretty much par for the course and without a lid to protect your head and its precious contents, your trail riding career (along with your actual career) could well end up being a short one.

 Best mountain bike helmets for trail riding